The Monchhichis/Little Rascals/Richie Rich Show

-The Monchhichis/Little Rascals/Richie Rich Show is a 60-minute Saturday morning animated package show co-produced by Hanna-Barbera Productions and King World Productions and broadcast on ABC from September 10, 1983, to September 1, 1984.
-The show contained the following three segments: The Little Rascals, Richie Rich and Monchhichis.
+The Monchhichis/Little Rascals/Richie Rich Show is a 60-minute American Saturday morning animated package show co-produced by Hanna-Barbera Productions and King World Productions and broadcast on ABC from September 10, 1983, to September 1, 1984.
+The show contained the following three segments: Monchhichis, The Little Rascals and Richie Rich.

-Segments
+Plot and segments

 The package show combined new episodes and reruns of The Little Rascals and Richie Rich with the new Monchhichis series.
 The segments for each sixty-minute episode were as follows: